Quantum-Accelerators/quacc/docs/user/wflow_engine/executors1.md

     If you want to use the same executor for all the jobs in a workflow, you can pass the `executor` keyword argument to the `#!Python @flow` decorator.

-    !!!
-Warning

-        Until [Issue 1024](https://github.com/Quantum-Accelerators/quacc/issues/1024) is resolved, you will also need to directly set the `workflow_executor` keyword argument in the `#!Python @flow` decorator to the same value as that used for `executor` otherwise a post-processing error will occur.

     ```python
     import covalent as ct
     from ase.build import bulk